mpkottawa/ignitron-preset-tools/README.md

 Ignitron Preset Tools:
 ----------------------

-to enable the pedal to pull current pedal presets and streaming presets from the app, we have to midify 2 files in the ignitron firmware:
+to enable the pedal to pull current pedal presets and streaming presets from the app, we have to modify 2 files in the ignitron firmware:

   -ignitron.ino - 3 strings                  in the main ignitron folder
   -SparkPresetControl.cpp - 1 string         in the /src folder

-add the following settings in /Ignitron/Ignitron.ino file to enable sending "LISTPRESETS" and "LISTBANKS" to trigger dumping presetlist over serial, you can also just copy the 2 files ignitron.ino and SparkPresetControl.cpp into their respective folders, and modify the bits that are specific to your pedal(pins, leds, screen etc):
+-add the following settings in /Ignitron/Ignitron.ino file to enable sending "LISTPRESETS" and "LISTBANKS" to trigger dumping presetlist over serial, -you can also just copy the 2 files ignitron.ino and SparkPresetControl.cpp into their respective folders, and modify the bits that are specific to your pedal(pins, leds, screen etc):

 A. preset pulling setup  (edit /ignitron/ignitron.ino):
 ...................................................